flutter/website/src/cookbook/design/orientation.md

 In the previous section, you learned how to adapt the app UI to device orientation changes.

-Flutter also allows you define the specific preferred orientations that your app supports.
+Flutter also allows you to specify the orientations your app supports using the values of [`DeviceOrientation`].
 You can either:

-- lock the app to single orientation like only portrait up position or
+- Lock the app to a single orientation, like only the `portraitUp` position, or...
-- allow multiple orientations like both portrait up and down, but not landscape.
+- Allow multiple orientations, like both `portraitUp` and `portraitDown`, but not landscape.

-In the application `main()` method, call to [`SystemChrome.setPreferredOrientations()`] with the list of preferred orientations that your app supports.
+In the application `main()` method, call [`SystemChrome.setPreferredOrientations()`] with the list of preferred orientations that your app supports.

-You can also pass a list with a single item to lock the device to that specific device orientation.
+To lock the device to a single orientation, you can pass a list with a single item.

 For a list of all the possible values, check out [`DeviceOrientation`].